OptimalBits/bull/REFERENCE.md

 removeRepeatable(name?: string, repeat: RepeatOpts): Promise<void>
 ```

-Removes a given repeatable job.
+Removes a given Repeatable Job configuration.
 The RepeatOpts needs to be the same as the ones used
 for the job when it was added.

 ---